by Joshua Nelson

 In addition to the network’s urging residents to call Cooper, a website is also listed on the billboard where residents can access a petition calling for the governor to increase funding of the Opportunity Scholarship Program.

 “We’re almost up to 1,000 petition signatures, which, quite frankly, for a local campaign, we’re pretty excited about that,” Ortiz said.
 “We just want to continue to drive this point home.”

 The billboard campaign has three billboards set up throughout the state.

 – – –

-Joshua Nelson is a member of the Young Leaders Program at The Heritage Foundation.
+Joshua Nelson, a journalist and filmmaker, is a graduate of the Young Leaders Program at The Heritage Foundation.